uvarc/rc-website/content/userinfo/rivanna/software/nvhpc.md

   "rivanna", "software", "compiler","gpu"
 ]
 draft = false
+title = "NVHPC"
-title = "Compiling GPU Applications on Rivanna" description = "Compiling GPU Applications on Rivanna" author = "RC Staff"
+description = "Compiling GPU Applications on Rivanna" author = "RC Staff"

 +++

-# Compiling For a GPU
+# Compiling for a GPU

 Using a GPU can accelerate a code, but requires special programming and compiling.
 Several options are available for GPU-enabled programs.